CLOUDED-DEV/flavorly/apps/mobile/ios/Flavorly/README.md

 1. App Navigation:
    - Root container setup in App.js with SafeAreaView
-   - Initial routing to WaitlistJoinScreen
+   - React Navigation implementation with Stack Navigator
+   - Navigation between WaitlistJoin and WaitlistSelect screens
-   - Splash screen with asset preloading
+   - Splash screen with asset preloading and 1s delay
+   - Proper font and asset loading management

 2. WaitlistJoinScreen:
    - Logo component with optimized placement and sizing